UTCNCSSoftwareDesignTudor2018/sd-project-2018-alvarosuarez/README.md

 - Design Patterns:
 - Factory -> in the entityFactory class and it is used in the MainController class.
 - Dependency Injection ->  MainController class used with the @autowired notation from spring.
+- Facade -> testing purposes in class EntityFacade and used in Maincontroller.

 - Entity relationships:
 - One to many relationship between the chat - User classes.